mitchwagner/reglinker/README.md

 # RegLinker
-Connect the dots in protein interaction networks ... using regular expressions!
+Connect the dots in protein interaction networks... using regular expressions!

 ## About

+RegLinker is an algorithm for the automated curation of signaling pathways.
+Given a signaling pathway and a background interactome, RegLinker will automatically rank the interactions in the background interactome as candidates for inclusion into the signaling pathway.

+### The Interactome

 Cellular biology is predicated upon many complex interactions that take place among biomolecules, including genes and proteins.
 These